 Women In ISG and Maths (WISDOM group)

-The WISDOM group was set up in May 2016 as a friendly discussion group for members of the School of Mathematics and Information Security, who are interested in exploring ways that more women can be encouraged into the fields of Information Security and Maths.
+The award-winning WISDOM group was founded in May 2016 by two female PhD students who wanted to create an opportunity to raise the profile of female staff and students working and studying in the fields of Mathematics and Information Security and encourage more women to enter into these academic disciplines.
+The group also offers a strong support network and is fully attended by males and females who are interested in exploring ways that more women can be encouraged into the fields of Information Security and Maths.

-WISDOM activities include monthly meetings, along with proposals for workshops, discussion groups and outreach activities.
-Meetings usually involve lunch or cake!
+WISDOM activities include monthly lunch meetings, workshops, discussion groups and outreach activities including socials.

 At the ISG Open Day in June, members of the WISDOM group took part in an "Ask Me Anything" session with Professor Averil MacDonald, which was an interesting and stimulating discussion about the issues surrounding gender balance in STEM subjects.
 The video of the session can be seen here.